cspades/predi-home/README.md

 Predi-Home is a Cloud AI-driven embedded system that trains on the discretized time-series state trajectory of a smart home to predict and autonomously operate various smart features (lights, remote-controlled doors, etc.) of the smart home in real-time via imitation learning on human-computer/appliance interactions, in order to improve the lifestyle, efficiency, and productivity of the resident(s) of the smart home.

-In particular, a cloud-based neural net trains on the sequence of states $\{s_t\}_{t=1}^{N}$ associated with controllable features of the smart home to determine a predictive decision policy $\pi(s_t) =  \hat{s}_{t+1}$ for an autonomous smart home controller with minimal guidance from or interaction with the resident(s) of the smart home.
+In particular, a cloud-based neural net trains on the sequence of states $$\{s_t\}_{t=1}^{N}$$ associated with controllable features of the smart home to determine a predictive decision policy $$\pi(s_t) =  \hat{s}_{t+1}$$ for an autonomous smart home controller with minimal guidance from or interaction with the resident(s) of the smart home.
 To control the autonomy of the predictive controller, an unsupervised algorithm (i.e., a dynamically-trained k-means classifier) will differentiate a "checkpoint" subset of the past training data for the imitation learning model in order to group together approximately equivalent trajectories into classes that can be flexibly activated or deactivated in the re-training of the predictive controller.

 In this project, we design and implement a simulated prototype of Predi-Home that learns to predict the activity of the lights and doors of a smart home in order to autonomously control the smart home in real-time.

 ## Project Objectives

-1) **Imitation Learning** - Design and implement a smart home control algorithm that collects sufficient data on realistically-simulated periodic activities pertaining to controllable features and environment variables in the smart home, iteratively trains an imitation learning model in real-time to learn a predictive control decision policy $\pi$ for controllable features in the smart home via trial-and-error, and applies the prediction policy to autonomously control smart features on behalf of resident(s) in the smart home.
+1) **Imitation Learning** - Design and implement a smart home control algorithm that collects sufficient data on realistically-simulated periodic activities pertaining to controllable features and environment variables in the smart home, iteratively trains an imitation learning model in real-time to learn a predictive control decision policy $$\pi$$ for controllable features in the smart home via trial-and-error, and applies the prediction policy to autonomously control smart features on behalf of resident(s) in the smart home.

 2) **Adaptive Control and Performance Metrics** - Optimize the amount of time and computation necessary for the imitation learning model to functionally adapt to changes in activity patterns of various complexity in the smart home.
-Analyze trade-off between adaptation rate and predictive accuracy of the smart control algorithm, which depends on the learning rate $\alpha$ of the neural net.
+Analyze trade-off between adaptation rate and predictive accuracy of the smart control algorithm, which depends on the learning rate $$\alpha$$ of the neural net.

 Time permitting...